UNICEF Policy Guidance on AI for Children (2021)vsVermont Artificial Intelligence and Consumer Data Act (AICDA)

 What are the compliance gaps when mapping UNICEF Policy Guidance on AI for Children (2021) to Vermont Artificial Intelligence and Consumer Data Act (AICDA)?

-41 UNICEF Policy Guidance on AI for Children (2021) controls have no direct equivalent in Vermont Artificial Intelligence and Consumer Data Act (AICDA).
-The highest concentration of gaps is in Cross-cutting with 6 unmapped controls.
+2 UNICEF Policy Guidance on AI for Children (2021) controls have no direct equivalent in Vermont Artificial Intelligence and Consumer Data Act (AICDA).
+The highest concentration of gaps is in Inclusion with 1 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between UNICEF Policy Guidance on AI for Children (2021) and Vermont Artificial Intelligence and Consumer Data Act (AICDA)?

-The domain with the highest gap count is Cross-cutting (6 gaps).
+The domain with the highest gap count is Inclusion (1 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 Related Resources